 Sterilize bottles, nipples, caps and rings before using them for the first time.
 You can boil the bottle and accessories in water for five minutes, use a microwave steam sterilizer bag or use a stand-alone electric steam sterilizer.

-After the first use, there's no need to sterilize your bottle and accessories.
-Wash these items with soap and water and allow them to air-dry.
+After the first use, there's usually no need to sterilize your bottle and accessories.
+Wash these items with soap and hot water.
 Bottle and nipple brushes can help you clean nooks and crannies.
 You can also use a dishwasher.

 If you're using liquid-concentrate or powdered formula, you'll need to add water.
 Follow the manufacturer's instructions for how much water to use.

 You can use any type of clean water — tap or bottled — to prepare liquid-concentrate or powdered formula.
-If you use well water or you're concerned about the purity of your water supply, talk to your baby's doctor or the water department.
-Well water needs regular testing.
-To kill bacteria that might be present in municipal water, use tap water that has been boiled for one minute and cooled quickly to body temperature, 98.6 F (37 C).
-Then, mix the water with formula.
+If you're concerned about the purity of your water supply, talk to your baby's doctor or your water provider.
+Many public water systems will test drinking water upon request.
+If you use well water, boil it for about one minute and cool it to body temperature, 98.6 F (37 C).
+Measure the water after boiling it.

 It's also important to consider the amount of fluoride in the water you use to prepare your baby's liquid-concentrate or powdered formula.
-Exposure to fluoride during infancy helps prevent tooth decay during infancy.
-However, regularly mixing powdered or liquid concentrate formula with fluoridated water might increase your child's risk of developing faint white lines or streaks on the teeth (fluorosis) if these kinds of formula are your child's main source of food.
+Exposure to fluoride during infancy helps prevent tooth decay.
+However, regularly mixing powdered or liquid-concentrate formula with fluoridated water might increase your child's risk of developing faint white lines or streaks on the teeth (fluorosis) if these kinds of formula are your child's main source of food.